 The beautiful hotel, the Lake Kerr House, burned down in 1907, but there are still several buildings in the Kerr City Historic District.
 The ghost town’s present caretaker is the town’s only resident.
 He is descended from some of the original townspeople and at one time rented out some of the historic structures.
 Today, however, the area is closed to the public.

 Whether you find it creepy or just a fascinating piece of history, check out some photos of a real Florida ghost town:

+What are your thoughts on Kerr City, a fascinating ghost town in Florida?
 Do you know of any other ghost towns in Florida?
 Most of the ones we’ve come across aren’t scary, but some are really interesting.
 Check out these 8 Fascinating Ghost Towns That Provide A Glimpse Into Florida’s Past.

 Are there any other ghost towns in Florida?

 Exploring the Sunshine State will yield all kinds of interesting finds: quirky roadside attractions, little-known restaurants, hidden gems, and yes, even ghost towns.
 Now that you’ve learned about Kerr Lake, it’s time to highlight some additional ghost towns in Florida that will undoubtedly fascinate you.
 Once thriving, these destinations have almost completely disappeared, save for ruins and crumpled structures.
 Some additional ghost towns in Florida include Stiltsville, Picture City, Eldora, Yamato Colony, Atsena Otie Key, Flamingo, Brewster, and the Koreshan State Historic Site.
 Have you ever heard of these abandoned ghost towns in Florida?